Her0iik/IOTGame_of_Throne/README.md

 # 🚽 Game of Trone : Paper is coming 🧻

+This entire project has been made during quarantin, each member of the group was at home and distant from each other.
+We couldn't access to the appropriate materials to do the physical project, so we use different software to carry out the project, like TinkerCad.

 ## Project and goals

 In these dark times, toilet paper becomes a valuable resources for surviving your quarantine.